lordofscripts/caesarx/docs/CAESARIUM.md

 example).
 However, to ensure codebooks can be recovered, the internal codebook generation algorithm use a random number generator that is NOT cryptographically secure: `math/rand`.

+However, rather than using your own made-up recovery phrase/password, I advise the user to instead of the `-recovery "PHRASE"` option to use the `-bip39` option which automatically generates a 12-word BIP39 mnemonic recovery phrase.

 ---